3:20-cv-03837

 Key Claims at a Glance

-- An array of Ternary Content Addressable Memory (TCAM) cells arranged in rows and columns.
+- An array of ternary CAM (TCAM) cells in rows and columns

-- A "column of dummy TCAM (DTCAM) cells" connected to the match and dummy line in each row.
+- A column of dummy TCAM (DTCAM) cells connected to the match and dummy lines in each row

-- The complaint alleges infringement of "one or more of the claims," reserving the right to assert additional claims (Compl. ¶17).
+- The complaint states infringement of "one or more of the claims," reserving the right to assert additional claims (Compl. ¶17).

 III.
 The Accused Instrumentality